Frequently Asked Questions

-The News Service will evaluate whether a press release is warranted, and, if it is, News Service staff will prepare a draft through typical means of newsgathering, such as interviews, email and phone calls.
-The writer will then recommend channels for the release's distribution and — after sharing a draft with sources and administrators for approval — distribute the release accordingly.
+The News Service will evaluate whether a press release is warranted, and, if it is, a writer will prepare a draft through typical means of newsgathering, such as interviews, email and phone calls.
+The writer will also recommend channels for the release's distribution and — after sharing a draft with sources and administrators for their review — distribute the release accordingly.

-For stories being produced by the News Service, the writer working with you will coordinate with the Visual Media team in University Communications to arrange appropriate photography or video coverage.
+For stories being produced by the News Service, the writer working with you will coordinate with the Visual Media team in University Communications as needed to arrange appropriate photography or video coverage.
 The photographer would then reach out to you to make arrangements.